 In April 2021, ACH files associated with one of the Company's mortgage servicing customers were inadvertently transmitted to a processing bank during a test of its ACH file production system.
 Reversal ACH files were promptly issued, restoring affected accounts.

-The Company has been contacted by the U.S. Consumer Finance Protection Bureau and various state consumer protection and regulatory agencies about this incident and is cooperating in their investigations, which could result in fines or penalties that could be material and injunctive remedies that could be burdensome and costly to implement.
+The U.S. Consumer Financial Protection Bureau and various state regulatory agencies contacted the Company about this incident and the Company has furnished information to these authorities and is cooperating in their investigations.
+These investigations could result in material fines, penalties, and statutory damages as well as burdensome and costly injunctive remedies.

-In addition, the Company has been named as a defendant in seven class action lawsuits filed in various federal courts purportedly on behalf of consumers whose mortgage accounts were affected.
-The complaints vary, but generally allege violations of federal and state consumer protection and other laws and claim that the Company is obligated to pay statutory and other damages.
-The Company intends to vigorously defend these cases.
-Defending such cases could be time-consuming and costly, and failure to successfully defend the Company in any or all of these cases could have a material effect.
+In addition, the Company has been named as a defendant in seven class action lawsuits filed in various federal courts purportedly on behalf of consumers whose mortgage accounts were affected by the inadvertent ACH file transmission.
+The complaints vary, but generally allege violations of federal and state statutes and claim that the Company is obligated to pay statutory and other damages to class members.
+The Company has entered into an agreement to settle all of these lawsuits.
+The agreement, which is subject to court approval and other conditions, involves the establishment of (i) a \$5.0 million fund out of which payments would be made to class members and for attorneys' fees and administrative costs, plus (ii) additional funds totaling \$1.5 million that could be required to be established in certain circumstances.
+There can be no assurance that the conditions to settlement will be satisfied.